mishelashala/blog/003-encapsulation.md

 ```

 With `Object.getOwnPropertyNames` we get an array with `name`, `age` and `_privateKey`
-So, this approach doesn't give us encapsulation neither
+So, this approach doesn't give us encapsulation neither.

-Fortunately we have a third approach that works (kinda)
+Fortunately we have a third approach that works (kinda).

+## Factory Functions + Closures

 Instead of using object literals (or functions as constructors) to create objects we're gonna use factory functions and closures.